U.S. Educators’ Conscientious Objection Pledge to End Complicity in

 Christine Hong (University of California, Santa Cruz)

-Colleen Rost-Banik (University of Hawaiʻi at Mānoa)
+Colleen Rost-Banik (University of Hawai'i Mānoa)

 Corinna Mullin (The New School)